 What is an omnichannel strategy?
 It is when your customers are able to have a fully integrated shopping experience from the virtual store to the physical location.

-You want your customer journeys to be fluid across all possible points of interaction – without a bad experience anywhere That means on mobile, online, or in the store, their digital journey stretches across devices and is consistent the whole time.
+You want your customer journeys to be fluid across all possible points of interaction – without a bad experience anywhere.
+That means on mobile, digital channel, or in the store, their digital journey stretches across devices and is consistent the whole time.

 6. Improve Customer Experience By Taking Social Proof Seriously